 Tasmanian Turf Club

-Tasmanian Turf Club has only one Group race on the calender that being the Launceston Cup, a Group three event held each year on a Wednesday afternoon in February at Launceston racecourse.
+Tasmanian Turf Club has only one Group race on the calander that being the Launceston Cup, a Group three event held each year on a Wednesday afternoon in February at Launceston racecourse

 Tattersalls Racing Club